 It took Billy Joel more than half a decade and five albums to catch a break.
 Piano Man was a Top 30 hit in 1974, but it didn't launch the singer-songwriter into any sort of career stratosphere.
 Then came 1977's The Stranger, and everything changed.

 The hit LP not only made Joel a star, it also became a milestone record of the '70s – a light-rock album packed with hits that skirted the line between big, operatic set pieces, piano-bar ballads and jazz-speckled sophistication.
 It was a winning formula for an artist who'd been looking for a break like that since the decade began.
 There was no way he was turning away from it.

-So when Joel entered New York’s A&R Recording studio in the summer of 1978, he was armed with a set of songs that played along the same lines as those found on The Stranger, but with bigger and more expansive (and therefore more ambitious) intentions.
-The album, released in October 1978, was reflected right there on the cover of 52nd Street: a streetwise punk moving up in the world through his music.
+So when Joel entered New York's A&R Recording studio in the summer of 1978, he was armed with a set of songs that played along the same lines as those found on The Stranger, but with bigger and more expansive (and therefore more ambitious) intentions.
+The album, released on Oct.
+12, 1978, was reflected right there on the cover of 52nd Street: a streetwise punk moving up in the world through his music.

 The greatest songs play out like a laid-stroll through the city streets.
 There's the defiant "My Life" (the album's lead single and a Top 3 hit), the tugging ballad "Honesty," the jazzy shuffle of "Rosalinda's Eyes" and the six-and-a-half-minute mini-epic "Until the Night."
 They rank among Joel's best and best-loved songs, and for good reason.
 He wouldn't sound this focused and comfortable on an album again.